Emetophobe/unitconverter/README.md

     all         - use SI and binary tables

 Units can also be combined to create composite units.
 You can create a composite unit from any of the defined units (excluding temperature units).
 Temperature units use a custom conversion function and don't work with other units for now.

 As an example, you can create a speed unit by dividing a `length` unit by a `time` unit:

-    $ python convert.py 1 metre/second inches/day -p 2
+    $ python3 convert.py 1 metre/second inches/day -p 2
     1 metre/second = 3401574.8 inches/day

+Thousands of unit combinations are possible:

+    $ python3 convert.py 1 watt amp*volt joule/second
+    1 watt = 1 amp*volt
+           = 1 joule/second

+    $ python3 convert.py 1 joule kg*m2*s-2 pascal*metre^3 watt*second coulomb*volt
+    1 joule = 1 kg*m2*s-2
+            = 1 pascal*metre^3
+            = 1 watt*second
+            = 1 coulomb*volt

 Unit composition is an experimental feature and there are still bugs to be sorted out.

 ## Requirements